SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 - component referenced via the ComponentContainer control
 - embedded fragments or views

-In an XMLView/XMLFragment, usually 3 categories of element nodes exist: Controls, aggregations, and non-UI5 nodes (e.g. XHTML or SVG).
+In an XMLView/XMLFragment, usually three categories of element nodes exist: Controls, aggregations, and non-UI5 nodes (e.g. XHTML or SVG).

 ### XML Composite Analyzer

-The **XMLComposite** control is deprecated since UI5 Version 1.88.
+The **XMLComposite** control is deprecated since version UI5 1.88.
 Nevertheless, UI5 Tooling will attempt to analyze the declaration of any such controls in a project.

 The [XML Composite Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLCompositeAnalyzer.js) searches for the name of the configured fragment containing the **XMLComposite** control.

 === "Name of the XMLComposite is equal to fragment name"